OpenQuantumDesign/oqd-compiler-infrastructure/docs/tutorial/calculator.md

-In this tutorial we will implement a programming language for a rudimentary calculator.
+In this tutorial, we will implement a programming language for a rudimentary calculator.

 ## Language Definition